rwilliams04/uc-xromm/status.md

 ## 2014-09-25

+The [UChicago instance](http://xromm.rcc.uchicago.edu) of the XMA Portal is now up and running.
+File downloads from a provisional data directory are currently being tested.

+## 2014-09-20

 After testing rsync config, Taka is going to create some sample data that will be similar to a normal recording day, then check the file sizes, speed, and etc.

+## 2014-09-14

+Taka (`kazutaka`) was added to the `cron-account` group in order to submit "cron-like" jobs via slurm, viz. to run the nightly rsync transfers.

+Daily transfers may sometimes take > 1 hour to complete, so the cron qos was upped to allow for jobs running up to 5 hours.

 ## 2014-09-11